 The Industry Delivers Economic Impact

-The aluminum industry generates $75 billion a year in direct economic ouput.
-When all suppliers and related business functions are taken into account, the industry drives $186 billion in economic output—more than 1 percent of GDP.
+The aluminum industry generates $71 billion a year in direct economic ouput.
+When all suppliers and related business functions are taken into account, the industry drives $174 billion in economic output—nearly 1 percent of GDP.

 Workers directly employed by the U.S. aluminum industry earn more than $12 billion in wages and benefits.
 Indirect employment creates an additional $34 billion in wages and benefits.
 When all employment supported by the industry is taken into account, these jobs generate more than $18 billion in federal, state and local taxes.